-In this paper, we present a new set of speculative execution strategies called Maximum Cost Performance (MCP) to address the above issues successfully: i) Use both the progress rate and the process bandwidth within a phase to select slow tasks, ii) Use exponentially weighted moving average (EWMA) to predict process speed and calculate a task's remaining time, iii) Determine which task to backup based on the load of the cluster using a cost-benefit model, iv) Distinguish slow worker nodes by the process speed of map tasks completed on them, and v) Optimize data locality of map task backups.
+In this paper, we present a new set of speculative execution strategies called MCP (Maximum Cost Performance) to address the above issues successfully: i) Use both the progress rate and the process bandwidth within a phase to select slow tasks, ii) Use EWMA (Exponentially Weighted Moving Average) to predict process speed and calculate a task's remaining time, iii) Determine which task to backup based on the load of the cluster using a cost-benefit model, iv) Distinguish slow worker nodes by the process speed of map tasks completed on them, and v) Optimize data locality of map task backups.
 We have implemented MCP in Hadoop-0.21 (it can also fit into Hadoop-2.0) and call it Hadoop-MCP.

-Fig. 1 compares the effectiveness of Hadoop-MCP with Hadoop-LATE and Hadoop-None (with speculative execution disabled).
+Figure 1 compares the effectiveness of Hadoop-MCP with Hadoop-LATE and Hadoop-None (with speculative execution disabled).
 The experiment was conducted in a group of 100 VMs running on 30 Dell PowerEdge blade servers.
-We use the Sort benchmark in the standard Hadoop distribution on 90 GB of data.
-We start three sort jobs every 150 s and show how the number of running tasks varies with time in the first job.
-The figure shows that our algorithm (the bottom) can improve the job execution time by 25 percent over that of Hadoop-LATE (the middle) and by 51 percent over that of Hadoop-None (the top).
+We use the Sort benchmark in the standard Hadoop distribution on 90GB of data.
+We start 3 sort jobs every 150s and show how the number of running tasks varies with time in the first job.
+The figure shows that our algorithm (the bottom) can improve the job execution time by 25% over that of Hadoop-LATE (the middle) and by 51% over that of Hadoop-None (the top).
 More detailed evaluation can be found later in the paper.

 In summary, we make the following contributions.
-First, we provide a detailed analysis of the pitfalls in the current speculative execution strategies.
-Second, we develop a new strategy named MCP on the basis of the analysis.
+Firstly, we provide a detailed analysis of the pitfalls in the current speculative execution strategies.
+Secondly, we develop a new strategy named MCP on the basis of the analysis.
 Finally, we conduct an experiment on MCP and compare it with the current strategies.
-Experiment results show that MCP can run jobs up to 39 percent faster and improve the cluster throughput by up to 44 percent compared to Hadoop-0.21.
+Experiment results show that MCP can run jobs up to 39% faster and improve the cluster throughput by up to 44% compared to Hadoop-0.21.